 Electronic or digital fingerprinting is a modern solution that adds more automation to the process of taking and submitting fingerprints.
 In this method, a person’s fingerprint are captured digitally and used to perform a criminal record search of a federal (FBI) or state database.

-This fingerprinting process is most convenient especially for those who are implementing fingerprinting for the first time and want for an easy-to-use automated solution.
-It can also make sense if you wish to advance from the traditional ink fingerprint processing.
+This fingerprinting process is most convenient, especially for those who are implementing fingerprinting for the first time and want an easy-to-use automated solution.
+It can also make sense if you wish to advance from traditional ink fingerprint processing.

 Electronic fingerprinting is an effective solution that many organizations and individuals being fingerprinted find more convenient.
 Some of the benefits of electronic fingerprinting include:

 - Electronic fingerprinting is less susceptible to error because fingerprint images are scanned and uploaded directly to a database.